-The Board has eight members of whom five are elected by the shareholders at the annual general meeting, and three are Lundbeck employees from Denmark elected by the Danish employees.
+The Board has nine members of whom six are elected by the shareholders at the annual general meeting, and three are Lundbeck employees from Denmark elected by the employees.

-In March 2016, the shareholder elected the following members to the Board of Directors:
+In March 2018, the shareholders elected the following members to the Board of Directors:

-- Lars Rasmussen (Chairman of the Board)
+- Lars Søren Rasmussen (Chairman of the Board)

-- Lene Skole (Deputy Chairman of the Board)
+- Lene Skole-Sørensen (Deputy Chairman of the Board)

+- Henrik Andersen (Member of the Board)

-- Jesper Ovesen (Member of the Board)
+- Jeffrey Berkowitz (Member of the Board)

-- Lars Holmqvist (Member of the Board)
+- Jeremy Max Levin (Member of the Board)

-- Terrie Curran (Member of the Board)
+- Lars Erik Holmqvist (Member of the Board)

-In 2014, the employees elected the following members to the Board of Directors:
+In 2018, the employees elected the following members to the Board of Directors:

-- Mona Elisabeth Elster (Member of the Board employee representative) - Jørn Mayntzhusen (Member of the Board employee representative) - Henrik Sindal Jensen (Member of the Board employee representative)
+- Henrik Sindal Jensen (Member of the Board employee representative).
+Replaced Jørn Møller Mayntzhusen as of 1 December 2018. - Ludovic Tranholm Otterbein (Member of the Board employee representative) - Rikke Kruse Andreasen (Member of the Board employee representative)